-This material summarizes the work of the RATE group.
-The RATE group is a joint research effort over several years that was conducted by the Institute for Creation Research and the Creation Research Society.
+This compendium of material summarizes the work of the RATE group - a joint research effort that was conducted over several years by the Institute for Creation Research and the Creation Research Society.

 Radioisotopes and the Age of the Earth Vol 1: A Young-Earth Creationist Research Initiative